Enegnei/AppleVsFBI/AppleVsFBI.md

 ![FBI court order as a bug report](https://pbs.twimg.com/media/Cb6-D-eXIAAA1MW.png)

 Taking all of this into consideration:
 + Is Apple being asked to "create" a "backdoor"?
-Unless you consider Apple creating a custom iOS, signed with their special software key, to be outside the bounds of 'normal' in terms of software authentication powers they *already* possessed, the answer is no. Remember that Apple could use this capability at any time, regardless of whether it's compelled or not.
+Unless you consider Apple creating a custom iOS, signed with their special software key, to be outside the bounds of 'normal' in terms of software authentication powers they *already* possessed, the answer is no. Remember that Apple *could use this capability at any time*, regardless of whether it's compelled or not.
 If you interpret 'normal' authentication to *not* include Apple's abilities and consider that 1) Apple disabling security features in their OS is an out-of-the-ordinary procedure for them & 2) though now weakly grounded, most Apple customers did have an expectation of confidentiality... then it could be argued that this is "creating a backdoor."
 You can read [another argument on this from the technical perspective by Brandon Edwards](https://medium.com/@drraid/it-s-a-backdoor-100-2460bf7f8010#.l5nwz4405) (note that I have not made my argument depend on it being limited to one device, which this article focuses on & disputes).
 + Is Apple being told to "break encryption"?
 Again, it depends on your interpretion.
 The encryption system of the iOS9 itself is not being broken; security features dealing with how authentication is proven are.
 [Brute-force attacks](https://www.techopedia.com/definition/18091/brute-force-attack) are a hack of security vulnerabilities, not an encryption backdoor.

 Therefore, it would be rather more accurate to say the FBI is demanding that Apple *take advantage of system security vulnerabilities which already exist.*